 Early restoration refers not to a different type of restoration, but rather to its timing.
 Because NRDAs can take years to complete, early restoration agreements enable parties to get started on mutually agreed-upon restoration projects before the full NRDA process has been completed.

 On April 21, 2011, the natural resource trustees announced that BP had agreed to provide $1 billion in funding for early restoration projects.
-As of December 2013, the trustees have finalized two rounds of early restoration projects, worth about $700 million.
+As of June 2014, the trustees have finalized three rounds of early restoration projects, worth about $700 million.
 In April 2015, the trustees announced an “agreement in principle” for a fourth round of early restoration projects, which includes 10 projects worth approximately $134 million.

 For more details about the NRDA process and public involvement: